btrianurdin/taskboard/README.md

 Alternative: https://taskboard-five.vercel.app/

 ## Brief Explanation
 I feel really comfortable using Trello because of its easy-to-use features and it has a great user experience.
-Inspired by Trello, a task management app that I often use, I decided to create a similar app by removing features that I don't need and adding some features that I do.
+Inspired by Trello, a task management app that I use frequently, however, I often feel overwhelmed by features I don't need, which disrupts my interaction and visual experience.
+Also, some of the necessary features were only available with a paid subscription.
+So, I decided to create a similar app by removing the features I didn't need and adding some features I did.

 ### Must Have
 1. A feature that can add a list and a card, I call them list and task.